Whistleblower Protection and Claims

 At the law firm of Robert B. Landry III PLC, in Baton Rouge, we represent individuals in both whistleblower protection and qui tam cases.
-Attorney Landry has extensive experience in a broad variety of employment law matters.
+Whistleblower attorney Landry has extensive experience in a broad variety of employment law matters.

 When you work with us in your whistleblower case, your information will be confidential, and we will protect your confidentiality.
-We understand the difficult position you are in.
+Our experienced whistleblower attorney understands the difficult position you are in.

-To schedule a time to meet to discuss you potential claim, please complete our online contact form.
+To schedule a time to meet to discuss you potential claim with our whistleblower attorney, please complete our online contact form.
 Our offices are located in Baton Rouge or New Orleans, and we also serve clients in Lafayette and surrounding areas.

 As an “at-will” employment state, Louisiana allows employers to terminate an employee for any reason or for no reason without warning unless the employee is under contract or is a union member who is subject to a collective bargaining agreement.